On Warm Natural Inflation and Planck 2018 constraints: Abstract

 \section{Abstract}

-We investigate Natural Inflation with non-minimal coupling to gravity, characterized either by a quadratic or a periodic term, within the Warm Inflation paradigm during the slow roll stage, in both strong and weak dissipation limits, and show that it can accommodate the spectral index $n_s$ and tensor-to-scalar ratio $r$ observables given by Planck 2018 constraints, albeit with a too small value of the e-folding number to solve the horizon problem, providing thus only a partial solution to Natural Inflation issues.
+We investigate Natural Inflation with non-minimal coupling to gravity, characterized either by a quadratic or a periodic term, within the Warm Inflation paradigm during the slow roll stage, in both strong and weak dissipation limits, and show that, in the case of $T$-linearly dependent dissipative term, it can accommodate the spectral index $n_s$ and tensor-to-scalar ratio $r$ observables given by Planck 2018 constraints, albeit with a too small value of the e-folding number to solve the horizon problem, providing thus only a partial solution to Natural Inflation issues.
+Assuming a $T$-cubically dependent dissipative term can provide a solution to this e-folding number issue.

 {\bf Keywords}: Warm Inflation, Natural inflation

 0.3cm \hrule 0.5cm'